Eugene writes a variety of articles on The Arena Group network of sites, covering topics such as gardening, DIY, photography, and STEM.

 You can make Youtube videos and add backlinks to webpages which have additional information relevant to the content of the video.
 If you have a website, you could make a slideshow of pages/articles on the site.
 Remember readers have a short attention span so the video needs to be short, snappy and enticing to encourage them to follow the link back to your site.

 At the bottom of your webpage you can add links to related content on other pages of your site.
 You can also add links to other sites with additional information.

 As they say, "A picture tells a thousand words".
 There's nothing worse then a Twitter feed with just plain text - It's plain boring!.
 So liven up your tweets, or postings on other social media with a photo, diagram, illustration or some form of graphic.
-If you can't create your own, you can use public domain or Creative Commons images from sites such as Pixabay.com
+If you can't create your own, you can use public domain or Creative Commons images from free photo sites.

 Use a Twitter Widget